-To address those data issues, the Department of Health, Education, and Welfare (HEW) initiated the Income Survey Development Program (ISDP) in the late 1970s.
+To address these data issues, the Department of Health, Education, and Welfare (HEW) initiated the Income Survey Development Program (ISDP) in the late 1970s.
 In developing ISDP content and procedures, HEW focused on questionnaire length, length of reference period, and linkage of survey data to program records.
-The 1979 ISDP Panel was a longitudinal survey in which Survey Participants were asked about their income, labor force participation, and other characteristics.
-Survey Participants were then re-contacted every 3 months to supply information on themselves and others with whom they resided; consequently, the 3-month span was the reference period for the interview.
+Much of the work centered around four experimental field tests that were conducted in collaboration with the Census Bureau.
+These tests examined different concepts, procedures, questionnaires, and recall periods.

 In 1996, the SIPP Executive Committee established the Continuous Instrument Improvement Group (CIIG), consisting of staff from numerous divisions, whose task was to review and improve the SIPP core instrument.
 The CIIG generated an extensive set of recommendations including the need for thorough and rigorous testing, which led to the creation of a methods panel separate from the production survey.
 The methods panel project consisted of a small survey separate from the SIPP 2001 panel, which was experimentally designed to support rigorous testing of new alternative instrumentation.
 Testing took place between 1999 and 2003, including three field tests in 2000, 2001, and 2002.
 Field tests included a test instrument (consisting of CIIG's recommendations) and a control instrument (the SIPP 2001 production instrument).
 Results were then compared and analyzed, and the final instruments were delivered for implementation in the 2004 Panel.